dymium-org/dymiumModules/modules/demography/README.md

 # demography module documentation

-The demography module provides event functions for simutenouesly simulating the dynamics of evolving urban population and their households at the individual-based level.
+The demography module provides event functions for simulating the dynamics of evolving urban population and their households at an individual-based level.
 These events are responsible for household formation (marriage, cohabitation, leaving parental home), household dissolutions (separation, divorce, break up), household expansion (birth).

+Note that, there are hard-coded rules that can be modified, such as the age range in which females can bare a child.
+See `constants.R`.

 # Release note